SabaridevBalaji/The-Console/README.md

 THE CONSOLE

-i built this because i wanted a completely minimal dashboard without any react/npm bloat or needing a backend. it runs entirely local in the browser.
+i built this because i wanted a minimal dashboard with no backend requirement and wanted something lightweightt.

 it has a clock, a quick focus to-do list, and a scratchpad. all your notes and tasks save automatically to localstorage so you don't lose them if you close the tab. also added a light theme toggle.